aflashyrhetoric/aflashyrhetoric.github.io/content/about/_index.md

 #### What technologies are you studying?

 I'm currently working with React (TSX) w/ Go on various projects.
+NextJS and `gin-gonic` are awesome.

 #### Outside interests?